Theater Dortmund: Oper Dortmund

 The new opera house Opernhaus Dortmund opened in 1966 to serve as a venue for operas, ballets, concerts, and for plays which require a big stage.
 The first performance was Der Rosenkavalier of Strauss, an opera which had been performed first in 1911, the year of the works premiere.
 Wilhelm Schüchter conducted the Dortmunder Philharmoniker.
 In 1967 he conducted the premiere of the opera Eli of Walter Steffens after the drama of Nelly Sachs, a commission of the city of Dortmund.

 The orchestra used the opera house for concerts until 2002, when the Konzerthaus Dortmund was opened.

 Schauspiel Dortmund

-Since 1968 the post-war opera house serves as the main stage for plays.
+Since 1968, the post-war opera house serves as the main stage for plays.
 Theater Dortmund also operates smaller theaters for more experimental productions.
 Schauspiel Dortmund and collective Tools for Action won an award for Cultural Education of the Federal Ministry of Culture and the Media of Germany for 2017 for the project Mirror Barricade.

 Konzerthaus Dortmund

-Since 2002 the orchestra has been using the newly opened concert hall Konzerthaus Dortmund as a venue for the orchestra's concerts and guest performances.
+Since 2002, the orchestra has been using the newly opened concert hall Konzerthaus Dortmund as a venue for the orchestra's concerts and guest performances.
 The planning and founding director was Ulrich Andreas Vogt.

+In the 2005/06 season Rebecca Saunders was composer-in-residence.
+In December 2008 the Thomanerchor and Gewandhausorchester Leipzig, conducted by Thomaskantor Georg Christoph Biller, performed Bach's Christmas Oratorio.
+In November 2009 Ignat Solzhenitsyn conducted the Cantemus Chor and the Nordwestdeutsche Philharmonie in works of Mozart including his Great Mass in C minor.
+In June 2010 Cecilia Bartoli sang in concert the title role of Bellini's Norma for the first time, in the original mezzo-soprano range, with conductor Thomas Hengelbrock.

 The Konzerthaus Dortmund is an independent institution, led by Artistic Director Benedikt Stampa since the 2005/06 season.